charlesaraya/pokedex-go/README.md

 ## Improvement Ideas

-- Enhance the CLI to support using the "up" arrow key to scroll through and reuse previous commands.
 - Introduce Pokémon battles, allowing players to simulate fights between their caught Pokémon.
 - Expand unit test coverage to ensure better reliability and stability.
 - Refactor the codebase for better organization, readability, and testability.